 Where Do I Get Ayahuasca Vine for Microdosing?

 Ready to get started with your own ayahuasca microdosing protocol?
-Ayahuasca vine extracts are available from many online retailers.
-Here are some that EntheoNation recommend as coming from reputable sources that pay indigenous people fairly for their medicine:
+Ayahuasca vine extracts are available from many online retailers, and EntheoNation has reviewed the best ayahuasca vine extracts that money can buy – all come from reputable sources that farm their ayahuasca vine sustainably.